openshift/enhancements/enhancements/storage/csi-migration.md

 2020-07-29: Initial enhancement draft.
 2021-01-28: Re-worked proposal to use 2 _FeatureSets_ with manual application by the user.
 2021-03-05: Re-worked proposal to use carry-patch instead.
 Moved previous approach to "Alternatives" for reference.
+2021-03-31: Swapped GCE migration for EBS: GCP will be Tech Preview in 4.9, EBS in 3.8.

 ## Alternatives